A Framework for Behavioral Biometric Authentication using Deep Metric Learning on Mobile Devices: Experimental Evaluation

-The authentication algorithm introduces a \emph{margin} parameter in Eq.~(\ref{eq_contrastive}).
-It defines the boundaries between samples in high-dimensional feature space.
-In our testing, $m=0.5$ maps the negative pair distance to around $2$ and $m=3$ maps it to $4.5$.
-Intuitively, a small margin may lead to higher error rate because dissimilar pairs are closer in feature space and possibly misclassified as similar, or vice versa.
+The Siamese Network separates the positive and negative samples apart by \emph{margin} $m$.
+In our experiment, where the positive pair distance stays close to $0$, $m=0.5$ maps the negative pair distance to around $2$ and $m=3$ maps it to $4.5$.
+Intuitively, a small margin leads to higher error rate because dissimilar pairs are closer and possibly misclassified as similar pairs, or vice versa.
 A large margin makes it difficult to train the classifier in terms of slower convergence as shown in Fig.~\ref{miscellaneous_fig}(c).
-For balancing the rates between false acceptance and false rejection, we set $m=1.5$ and enumerate the margin threshold from $0.1$ to $3$ in Fig.~\ref{miscellaneous_fig}(d).
-If the distance is below the margin threshold, the test pair is similar and dissimilar otherwise.
+For balancing the rates between false acceptance and false rejection, the desirable margin is around $m=1.5$.
+We also demonstrate the margin threshold from $0.1$ to $3$ in Fig.~\ref{miscellaneous_fig}(d).
+If the distance is below the margin threshold, the test pair is similar or dissimilar otherwise.
 For Mcgill, our framework achieves an equal error rate (EER) around 96.3\% when the margin threshold is set to $\frac{1}{2}m$.